-HBSE 4071 - Language/literacy for the DHH (reading/writing)
+HBSE 4071 - Language and Literacy for the DHH

-This course introduces the theoretical and scientific foundations of literacy and explores how reading, writing and cognitive processes are developed in early grades, particularly with deaf and hard of hearing students with language delays.
+Fall course: This course introduces the theoretical and scientific foundations of literacy and explores how reading, writing and cognitive processes are developed in early grades, particularly with deaf and hard of hearing students with language delays.
 Special emphasis is placed on foundational skills during the 'learning to read' stage with particular emphasis on the five major elements of reading: phonemic awareness, phonics, vocabulary, fluency, and comprehension.